Older, overweight and male: Trump's COVID risk factors make him vulnerable

 David Spiegelhalter, a professor of risk and an expert in statistics at Britain’s Cambridge University, cited a COVID-19 survival calculator that put the mortality rate for an otherwise healthy 74-year-old white man with COVID-19 during the peak of the pandemic in Britain earlier this year at 3% to 4%.

-That risk would now “presumably be somewhat less”, he said, as doctors around the world have gained experience in treating the disease.
+That risk would now “presumably be somewhat less”, he said, as doctors have gained experience in treating the disease.

-Michael Head, a global health professor at Britain’s University of Southampton, said that “the president’s profile would classify him as vulnerable.
-He is aged 74, and reportedly overweight”.
+Michael Head, a global health professor at Britain’s Southampton University, said that “the president’s profile would classify him as vulnerable.”

 Information provided by a White House physician in June puts the 74-year-old president in the obese category, which triples his risk of needing hospital treatment, according to data from the U.S. Centers for Disease Control and Prevention (CDC) released in August.